SeanZhang-QED/csci585_DataBase/README.md

 # csci585DB
-ALL the home works for csci 585 @2021 Fall taight by Saty Answers &copy XUAN ZHANG 5909840165;
+ALL the home works for csci 585 @2021 Fall taight by Saty.

+&copy; XUAN ZHAN

 The course web is below
 https://bytes.usc.edu/cs585/f21_d--a--ta/lectures/index.html.